-Additionally, it can be difficult to avoid using these stages as a kind of personal checklist when observing our own sexual responses.
-However, excess use of these stages in evaluating our personal responses can lead to "spectatoring," where you seem to be a third person in the bedroom, watching and commenting on your own sexual responses.
+Before embarking on our exploration of the sexual response cycle, there are a few points to consider.
+First, it can be difficult to avoid using these stages as a kind of personal checklist when observing our own sexual responses.
+Excessive use of these stages in evaluating our personal responses can lead to "spectatoring", when you seem to be a third person in the bedroom, watching and commenting on your own sexual responses.
 This can detract from the pleasure both you and your partner might achieve.

 Masters and Johnson's Four-Phase Model